Presidency of Gerald Ford: 1974 midterm elections

 The 1974 congressional midterm elections took place less than three months after Ford assumed office.
 The Democratic Party turned voter dissatisfaction into large gains in the House of Representatives elections, taking 49 seats from the Republican Party, increasing their majority to 291 of the 435 seats.
 Even Ford's former House seat was won by a Democrat.
 In the Senate elections, the Democrats increased their majority to 61 seats in the 100-seat body.
 The subsequent 94th Congress would override the highest percentage of vetoes since Andrew Johnson served as president in the 1860s.
 Ford's successful vetoes, however, resulted in the lowest yearly spending increases since the Eisenhower administration.
 Buoyed by the new class of "Watergate Babies," liberal Democrats implemented reforms designed to ease the passage of legislation.
 The House began to select committee chairs by secret ballot rather than through seniority, resulting in the removal of some conservative Southern committee chairs.
 The Senate, meanwhile, lowered the number of votes necessary to end a filibuster from 67 to 60.

+Ford was at odds with the liberal Democratic majority in Congress during his presidency, as he reflected in his autobiography: